tytydraco/TagSH/README.md

 5. Clean up your code.
 Remove any unnecessary comments or extraneous code to make it small enough to fit on an NFC tag.
 6. If you have too large of a script, consider using `curl [http://path/to/script.sh] | sh` in conjunction with tip #3

-# Camera Permission
+# Privacy Policy
-Google requires a privacy policy to be created when the camera permission is requested.
-It is used exclusively for QR code and barcode reading.
-This application does not have access to the internet at all.
-Your data is always stored locally.
+The application owner, Tyler Nijmeh, is required to request your consent for this Privacy Policy in order to utilize the Camera permission on this device.
+Your camera data is used exclusively for QR code and barcode scanning functionality within the app itself.
+Your camera information never leaves this device in any form.
+This application never accesses the internet whatsoever.
+No third-party organizations access your camera data.
+You may decline this Privacy Policy if you wish, however, QR code and barcode scanning functionality will not operate unless you accept the Privacy Policy.
+You will be prompted to accept the Privacy Policy when you attempt to click the "scan" menu item if you have not accepted it previously.
+This privacy policy is effective as of March 22nd, 2020.

 # Contact
 - Telegram: @tytydraco